Amplitude-Developer-Docs/amplitude-dev-center/docs/data/destinations/redshift.md

 Upload your Amplitude event data into your Redshift account.
 You can set up recurring syncs through the Amplitude UI, as well as manually start a sync of your historical data.

+## Limits

+- Maximum running time for a single Redshift SQL query is 12 hours.

 ## Setup

 ### Prerequisites